Why Bitter Gourd Leaves Turning Yellow?

 Pests that can harm the bitter melon

-Begin by spraying the adult beetles with insecticides that are rotenone or pyrethrum based.
+Begin by spraying the adult beetles with insecticides that are rotenone or pyrethrum-based.

-Always use the pesticides during the dusk as this way, you will not be able to harm the honey bees.
+Always use the pesticides during dusk as this way, you will not be able to harm the honey bees.

 Attack by fruit flies

 Fruit flies also attack the bitter melon and cause them to riot the fruit.
-Make sure that you are preventing the flies from not reaching the fruits.
+Make sure that you are preventing the flies from reaching the fruits.

 You can do this by covering the fruits with paper bags and securing the bags with twine or rubber bands.